Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

 For each type represented before, there are 2 mainly types of simulations:

   - Reference: Simulation without the controller;
   - PIController: Simulation with the PI impedance controller.
-It follows the rows
+It follows the rows cases depicted in the "Simulations".

 ### Simulations Structure

+The structure inside each simulation case, has the following properties:

+    - Person: Parameters utilized on the model;
+    - Options: Options inserted on the function for the simulation;
+    - Results: Vector of results from the optimal control over time with all the phases concatenated;
+    - Raw: Raw results got from the optimizer;